-TIA is running a four-week editorial campaign in partnership with Stuff to tell positive stories about how tourism is benefiting New Zealanders and Aotearoa.
-Articles produced for the campaign are demonstrating how tourism operators around the country are making positive contributions to their communities and/or New Zealand's environment.
+TIA ran a four-week editorial campaign in partnership with Stuff through November-December 2018 to tell positive stories about how tourism is benefiting New Zealanders and Aotearoa.
+Articles produced for the campaign demonstrated how tourism operators around the country are making positive contributions to their communities and/or New Zealand's environment.

-Each article appears in the Sunday Star-Times, various community newspapers and is promoted on the Stuff website:
+Each article appeared in the Sunday Star-Times, various community newspapers and was promoted on the Stuff website:

 - Murapara's magic rubs off on international visitors and locals features the special community spirit and hospitality of the township of Murapara and its Kohutapu Lodge